xi/git-tickets/README.md

 -	No ticket-specific filters.
 -	Tools do not implicitly know about the code that is discussed.
--	A seperate authentication system is used.
+-	A separate authentication system is used.
 -	A separate server is needed.

 ### How does git-tickets compare to mailing debbugs?